Amazon to extend pause on police use of facial recognition - WTMJ

 NEW YORK (AP) — Amazon said Tuesday that it will extend its ban on police use of its face-recognition technology beyond the one-year pause it announced last year.

 Amazon and other technology companies have been under pressure from civil rights activists and their own workers to halt the sale of face-recognition systems to law enforcement agencies.
-One concern is that the technology can incorrectly identify people with darker skin, which Amazon has denied.
+One concern is that the technology can incorrectly identify people with darker skin.
+Amazon has pushed back again bias claims and touted its technology’s accuracy.

-At least seven states already have enacted restrictions limiting government use of the technology and several others are debating bills.
+At least seven states already have enacted restrictions limiting government use of the technology and several other states, cities and regional governments are debating similar proposals.
+One of the latest to consider a ban is the governing council of King County, Washington, which encompasses Seattle, where Amazon is based.

 Last June, Amazon announced it would pause police use of its facial-recognition technology, a move coming at a time of nationwide protests and a renewed focus on racial injustice in the U.S. after the killing of George Floyd, a Black man who died after a white police officer pressed his knee against his neck.